Back to Blog

 • Color picker, hash checker, QR code scanner built in

 The catch: ShareX's interface isn't pretty.
 The menus go deep.
 First-time setup takes 10–15 minutes.
-But once set up, nothing beats it for speed.
+But once set up, it's fast to work with.

-If you're a developer or power user, ShareX is the gold standard.
+If you're a developer or power user, ShareX is worth a look.
 If you're curious about similar tools on macOS, check out our guide to ShareX alternatives for Mac.

 ShareX also reads text from images (OCR).
 Handy for copying text from screenshots.
 Most tools charge for this.
 ShareX gives it away for free.